digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/bond.rst

 :doc:`bond interface package <../packages/interfaces/daml-finance-interface-instrument-bond>`.

 Your initialization scripts are an exception, since they are only run once when your app is initialized.
-This creates the necessary factories.
-Your app can then create bonds through these factory interfaces.
+These are used to create the necessary instrument factories.
+Your app can then create bond instruments through these factory contracts.

 How to Create a Bond Instrument
 *******************************

 There are different types of bonds, which mainly differ in the way the coupon is defined.
 In order to create a bond instrument you first have to decide what type of bond you need.
-The :doc:`bond extension package <../packages/implementations/daml-finance-instrument-bond>` currently supports the following bond types:
+The :doc:`bond instrument package <../packages/implementations/daml-finance-instrument-bond>` currently supports the following bond types:

 Fixed Rate